647 election violation referrals net six indictments

 Black Fork Strategies

 I also am awaiting information from Yost’s office about how many of the improper registration referrals involve Black Fork Strategies LLC, a company that has submitted improper—if not fraudulent—voter registrations in Cuyahoga and other counties in Ohio as confirmed by those counties’ boards of election.
 In all, Black Fork has submitted more than 21,000 voter registrations to the Cuyahoga County Board of Elections this year.
-Yost also said he would provide insight about any referrals that involve Second Street Associates, a non-profit organization that has submitted around 14,000 registrations in Cuyahoga County this year and has been flagged in other counties for submitting suspicious voter registrations.
+Yost also said he would provide insight about any referrals that involve Second Street Associates, an organization that has submitted around 14,000 registrations in Cuyahoga County this year and has been flagged in other counties for submitting suspicious voter registrations.

 “The Black Fork Strategies question—it is my understanding the secretary of state is looking into that as a separate thing,” Yost said.
 “I don’t believe that they were operating in the manner that is currently complained of in the time periods that we’re looking at [2014 to 2020].
 So this is not about that case.
 I’ll refer you to the secretary of state for status on his investigation.”